UKHO/docs/quality-assurance/Test-Approach-TSR-Reviews.md

 ## When is the document modified

-The test approach section of the document is completed early in the project, before or at the beginning of the build phase (e.g. it could be a 'sprint 0' deliverable).
+The test approach section of the document is completed early in the project, ideally before or at the beginning of the build phase.

 The test summary section is completed as a pre-requisite for the software going live, or for project closure if the software is not going live.